-Vlookup for Duplicate Values and Return the Matches in Excel [8 Cases]
+Vlookup for Duplicate and Return Matches in Excel [8 Cases]

 To find the duplicate values in Excel, we need to Vlookup (Vertical Lookup) through columns.
 Sometimes we need just to identify the duplicate values.
 But sometimes we need to pull the duplicates out of the data table too.
 Different scenarios can arise regarding looking up duplicate values in Excel.
 In this article, I have discussed 8 relevant cases to vlookup for duplicate values and return the matches in Excel.

-Case #1: Vlookup for Duplicate Values to Pull Data Based on Matches Using VLOOKUP & IFERROR Functions in Excel
+Vlookup for Duplicate Based on Matches in Excel with VLOOKUP & IFERROR Functions

 In this part, I will vlookup between the columns Product List 1 and Product List 2.
 Then I will extract the product names from the Product List 2 column that matches with the Product List 1 column contents.